RaghavendraGKulkarni/Learning-with-Noisy-Graph-Labels-Competition-IJCNN_2025/README.md

 ## Approach:

-1. We first make use of Graph2Vec model to generate Graph Embeddings for the training and testing graphs.
+1. We first make use of custom GINConv model to generate Graph Embeddings for the training and testing graphs.

-2. Then we initialize a classifier model and a probability transition matrix.
+2. Then we initialize a classifier model.

-3. Both, the model parameters and the transition matrix, are learnt simultaneously using the Expectation Maximization Iterative algorithm.
+3. Both, the classifier model and GINConv model parameters are learnt simultaneously during the training process.

-4. Appropriate normalization at every update ensures the validity of the probability transition matrix.

-5. The *load_and_test()* function uses only the classifier model for predicting the true labels on the test set.
+5. The *load_and_test()* function loads the appropriate classifier model for predicting the true labels on the test set.

 ## Steps to run the code: